Forest-Economics-Goettingen/optimLanduse/README.md

 al. (2020)), including only ecologic indicators.
 Each land-cover option is shown in an allocated share (%).*

-The ecological indicator group, as the second example, leads to a land-cover portfolio comprising forests only (Fig. 8; corresponds to Fig. 5 of Gosling et al. (2020)).
+As the second example, the ecological indicator group leads to a land-cover portfolio comprising forests only (Fig. 8; corresponds to Fig. 5 of Gosling et al. (2020)).
 It can be concluded that all contributions of all other land-cover alternatives in all scenarios